Summary: Chapter 12

 Soon after Richard’s mother and brother arrive, Maggie moves to Memphis because her husband, Matthews—the mysterious “Professor”—has abandoned her.
 Desiring to reach Chicago as quickly as possible, everyone decides that Richard and Maggie will go first and get a place for the four of them.
 The other two will follow once they have enough money.

-Southern whites do not like it when black people move to the North because it implies that the blacks do not like the treatment they receive in the South.
+Southern whites do not like it when Black people move to the North because it implies that the Black people do not like the treatment they receive in the South.
 To minimize this friction, Richard waits until only two days before his departure to tell his boss that he is leaving.
 Moreover, in order to minimize the appearance that he actively wants to leave the South, Richard says that he is leaving only to be near his mother.
 Richard’s white coworkers at the optical shop appear bewildered by the news and become slightly resentful.
 Falk, however, gives him a sly smile.
 Shorty is jealous that Richard is leaving and bids him a bittersweet farewell, lamenting that his own laziness will likely prevent him from following Richard’s lead.